 For the first hand where 2 sets are required, can you lay down more sets to get rid of cards?
 Or can each player only lay down 2 sets and then play on others sets to get rid of their cards?

 True Texas Rummy is an 11 round game and the first round you are only delt 4 cards.
 The sets you lay down need to be in 3.
 Each round you will receive one more card until the last round where you receive 13 cards.
-On each round of the table during the play you are allowed to draw one card and discard 1 card.
-The first round you will need a set of 3 cards in a row and one discard in order to win this round.

 In Texas Rummy, can wild cards be a meld?
 Can a 2 be used in a run and not be used as a wild card?